Title

 Public Property means any and all property in which the City of Hampton, or another governmental entity, has a property interest (i.e. control, easement, lease, ownership, possessory interest, or rental), including, without limitation, beaches, parks, open spaces, public sidewalks and streets, public facilities, public buildings, public schools and associated athletic facilities, roads, and parking lots.

-Store means, without limitation, accumulating, keeping, leaving, or maintaining personal property on public property for future use or safekeeping.
+Store means, without limitation, accumulating, keeping, leaving, or maintaining personal property for camping on public property for future use or safekeeping.
 Store or Storage shall not mean the authorized storage of personal property on a governmental entity’s public property, or unoccupied vehicles lawfully parked on a public street.

 (c) Property which is stored on public property in violation of this section, and which is unattended, may be immediately seized by City staff or contractors.
 Such property shall be stored by the City for 30 days.
 City staff or contractors seizing the property will take reasonable steps to leave or provide notice that the property has been seized.
 Individuals may contact the City to determine if an item of theirs is being temporarily stored by the City.
 Items that staff determine to be trash, garbage, debris, unsanitary or hazardous, to include any weapons, may be disposed of immediately.